backdrop-contrib/customerror/README.txt

 be redirected to the page he or she originally requested.

 SUBMODULE
 ---------

-Packaged with the project is the submodule: Custom error alternate for authenticated.
+Packaged with the project is the submodule: CustomError alternate for authenticated.

 Enabling this sub-module will add fields that allow the administrator